AlexUserForVA/AudioTagger/README.md

 </p>

 ## Documentation
-For further information have a look at the [documentation](docs/TODO).
+If you want to dive deeper into the source code of audio tagger backend, please have a look at the detailed [documentation](docs/TODO).

 ## Support
 Please contact the Institute for Computational Perception at Johannes Kepler University in Linz for questions regarding usage and code.